Transparency log

 ```

-The signing key is **dedicated** — it signs ledger checkpoints and nothing else (not RDAP, not the identity document), so a compromise or rotation of one never touches the others.
-The public key and key ID (`8a3a5df0`, `ce79119a…`) are themselves published and DNSSEC-anchored (`_whisper-ledger.whisper.online` TXT), so you can pin it once and verify forever without re-trusting a web fetch each time.
+The signing key is **dedicated** - it signs ledger checkpoints and nothing else (not RDAP, not the identity document), so a compromise or rotation of one never touches the others.
+The log runs on its second genesis today, origin `whisper.online/ledger/g2`, signed by key id `d40e573a`.
+That key, and the full set the log may sign under, are published and DNSSEC-anchored as `_whisper-ledger.whisper.online` TXT records, so you pin the set from signed DNS once and verify forever without re-trusting a web fetch each time.

 ## Anchored to Bitcoin, honestly